signalogic/SigSRF_SDK/README.md

    2) Concurrency limit.
 Maximum number of concurrent instances is two and maximum number of channels per instance is 2 (total of 4 concurrent channels).

-If you need an evaluation demo with a larger limit for a trial period, [contact us](#DocumentationSupport).
+If you need an evaluation demo with an increased limit for a trial period, [contact us](#DocumentationSupport).

 <a name="mediaTestDemo"></a>
 ### mediaTest Demo